 Did you know that Penticton is one of the only towns in the world located between two lakes?
 The other is Interlaken in Switzerland.
-After learning this, I had a little think about what else makes the small town of Penticton a pretty unique place.
+After learning this, I had a little think about what else makes the small town of Penticton so special.

 walking wine tours